MRTJ 1000 series: History

-In February 2014, four participants who passed the pre-qualification process for the rolling stock tender were Hitachi-Mitsui Consortium, Sumitomo Corporation, Mitsubishi Corporation, and Kawasaki-Itochu JV.
+In February 2014, four participants who passed the pre-qualification process for the rolling stock tender were Hitachi-Mitsui Consortium, Sumitomo Corporation, Mitsubishi Corporation, and Kawasaki-Itochu joint venture.

 The manufacture of the Ratangga trains is included in the Phase I North–South Line project as CP 108.
 The CP 108 contract for the procurement of the Jakarta MRT rolling stock was awarded to the Sumitomo Corporation - Nippon Sharyo consortium on 3 March 2015.
 The 16 trains, consisting of six trains each, were ordered at a cost of approximately ¥10.8 billion (Rp145 billion).
 The trains themselves were made at the Nippon Sharyo's Toyokawa, Aichi plant.